user95f85f/debian-fresh2/README.md

   run with apache2 server or gunicorn

-RESEARCH INTO THE BEST CLI WEBSITE-CREATOR EVER

-  The priority was to create a website with CLI in the fastest/easiest/most-flexible way possible within the shortest time period possible.. create-website.sh --title='My First Website' --pages=3 --color-scheme=random '--menu=Home,About Me,External Links' --favicon=random --theme-preset=random ~/WebProjects/Website005
-  # and the output website would work on Android phones, Firefox, and Chromium-based browsers at least.

 VIDEO TO GIF ANIMATION

   #start at 12 seconds, clip 5 seconds total, use FPS of 5 frames per second